-They have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.
+For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

-And yet the most popular, most talked about political figure in the country today is running as a Republican.
+And yet, the most popular, most talked about political figure in the country today is running as a Republican.

-Donald Trump and the politico, another story, this headline.
+And the Politico, another story, this headline.

 How are they losing to this guy?